 Explore the methods and benefits of using American Sign Language (ASL) with hearing infants and toddlers.
 Areas emphasized will be methods, benefits, and philosophies of teaching infants and toddlers to communicate using ASL.
-Upon completion, students will be able to introduce these techniques in early childhood classrooms and/or at home.
+Upon completion, students will be

 126 AMERICAN SIGN LANGUAGE WITH SCHOOL AGE CHILDREN 1 UNIT